sudo-eddy/Hack-Reactor-Bootcamp-Prep/README.md

 # Hack Reactor bootcamp prep

-## This repository inludes my progress from the Hack Reactor bootcamp prep excersies.
+## This repository includes my progress from the Hack Reactor bootcamp prep excercises.

 **I do not own any of this content**